 How do I get rid of smokers’ teeth?

-To get rid of smokers' teeth, you can go in for professional whitening at the dentist, purchase an at-home kit like the ones made by Snow, or you can try natural remedies.
+To get rid of smokers' teeth, you can go in for professional whitening at the dentist, purchase an at-home kit, or you can try natural remedies.
+Talk to your dentist about what might work best.

 How does nicotine affect your teeth?